gnosischain/documentation/docs/bridges/Bridge Explorer.md

 keywords: [gnosis bridge, bridge architecture, omnibridge, xdai bridge]
 ---

-This documentation will guide you to interact with the Gnosis Bridge Explorer.

 # Bridge Explorer

 Bridge explorer allows user to check bridge transactions of xDAI bridge and Omnibridge, bridges configurations, and validators status.
 Users may also claim their bridge transactions in bridge explorer.